Playing Defense in Basketball: Focusing on Technique and Mindset

 Communication is a skill that any player can be good at because it only takes deciding to do it.
 The best defensive teams in basketball are filled with players that are all working together to get the job done.
 This only happens, though, if each player communicates their responsibility and their teammates can trust them to be where they need to be.
 On defense, there are many moving parts, so the better you can communicate what you are doing, the easier it will be for your teammates.
 Your communication will let your teammates know what they need to be doing in any given defensive situation.

-• Communicate things that will help teammates out.
-Don’t just talk to talk because the coach says something about talking on defense.
+- Communicate things that will help teammates out.
+Don’t just talk to talk because your basketball coach says something about talking on defense.

 2. Defensive Positioning